Fixed Odds Betting Terminals (Betting Shops) Bill

 Government Spending

 The bill is not expected to directly increase or decrease government spending.
-The cost of implementing and enforcing the new regulations will likely fall upon local authorities, potentially affecting their existing budgets but with no direct additional government funding implied in the bill text itself.
+The costs associated with implementing the new planning regulations would likely fall upon local authorities and would be absorbed within their existing budgets.
+No specific figures on potential costs are provided within the bill itself.

 Groups Affected

-- Local Planning Authorities: Will be responsible for assessing demand, setting caps, and processing planning applications for FOBT betting shops, increasing their workload.
+- Local Councils: Will be responsible for processing planning applications for new FOBT betting shops and enforcing the cap on their numbers.
+This will increase their administrative workload.

 Powered by nyModel